davanstrien/blog/_posts/2023-02-22-autotrain.md

 Below is an example from another similar dataset where we get models with 99% accuracy.
 All of this without writing a line of code!
 ![](https://github.com/davanstrien/blog/blob/master/images/_autotrain/illustrations-model-overview.webp?raw=true)

+## What can I do with this model?

+There are various ways in which you can use the model you've created.
+How you want to use it depends largely on your use case.
+In a follow-up blog post I'll suggest a few options for how you can continue on the no/low-code journey to creating and using ML tools customised to your needs and data 🤗.

 ### Show me the models!